 In-Banner Video Ads Vs. In-stream, In-article or In-feed video ads

 How in-banner video ads are different from in-stream, in-article or in-feed video ads?
-Currently, there are two types of video ads available in the market – in-stream and out-stream.
+Currently, there are two types of video ads for publishers available in the market – in-stream and out-stream.

 An in-stream video ad is an ad that is played inside a video player and is basically of three types – pre-roll, post-roll, and mid-roll.
 For an in-stream video ad, a publisher should have video content to play the video ads along with it.